uk-gov-mirror/ONSdigital.census-int-event-generator/README.md

 This is a utility spring boot web app, whose purpose is to create and publish rabbit amqp census events, for the purposes of performance testing.
 The web app needs to be deployed to a GCP project where it will have access to the Rabbit instance it will publish to.
-It's endpoint can then be called remotely, to instruct it to generate events.
+Its endpoint can then be called remotely, to instruct it to generate events.

 The app is deployed using a k8s manifest, through which the location of the rabbit it sends to can